 So even if the amount is tiny, as long as you’re faithfully paying it back on time, that will build you some good credit.

-Since you’re already paying a number of monthly fees like your electric bill, it can’t hurt to put one of those monthly fees on a credit card for the purposes of building good credit.
-You’re still going to deduct the same amount of money from your bank account every month.
-It’s just that now instead of paying it to the power company, you’re paying it to your credit card company.
+Since you’re paying a predictable amount in monthly fees like your Netflix subscription or your internet bill, it can’t hurt to put those monthly fees on autopay for the purposes of building good credit.
+You’re going to deduct the same amount of money from your bank account every month.

 Walk before you run